Privacy and Usage Policy

 Our offerings transform the way people communicate.
 That’s why accessibility is a core tenet of the Duarte Academy.

 We want every Academy learner to fully benefit from their experience.
-Most of our products substantially meet Web Content Accessibility Guidelines (WCAG) 2.1 levels A and AA, and we’re in the process of updating all Academy products adhere to these guidelines as much as possible using the following measures:
+Most of our products substantially meet Web Content Accessibility Guidelines (WCAG) 2.1 levels A and AA, and we’re in the process of updating all Academy products to adhere to these guidelines as much as possible using the following measures:

 - A product development process that includes accessibility checks and tests with assistive technology